MaxRingstrom/git-tutorial/README.md

 partial work that Developer A has done.
 Developer A has described what git cherry-pick does but has not yet delivered the entire feature to the main branch.
 13. Developer B describes interactive rebase
+14. Developer B gives an example of the output shown in the beginning of an interactive rebase.

 # Common actions